French far-right leader Le Pen applauds Trump's travel ban

 "I think that most of the reactions are in bad faith," Le Pen, who is expected to be a frontrunner in France's presidential elections in April and May, told CNN's Christiane Amanpour.

 "It is a temporary measure.
-It targets six or seven countries, countries that of course are responsible for terrorist threats."
+It targets six or seven countries, countries that of course are responsible for terrorist threats.

 "So I think Donald Trump and his intelligence services wanted to set up criteria and conditions to avoid having potential terrorists enter the United States, where they might commit attacks, the same way that France was the victim of attacks," she said, pointing out that many Muslim-majority countries have a permanent travel ban against Israeli citizens.

-When asked whether she would impose a similar ban in France, she avoided answering directly, saying only that France had to be "very vigilant" and to secure it borders.
+When asked whether she would impose a similar ban in France, she avoided answering directly, saying only that France had to be "very vigilant" and to secure its borders.

 "France no longer has any borders because of the EU," Le Pen said.